-Both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.

-CSE and CCE can affect children, both male and female and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation.
+CSE and CCE are forms of abuse that occur when an individual or group takes advantage of an imbalance of power to coerce, manipulate, or deceive a child into taking part in sexual or criminal activity.
+This may be in exchange for something the child needs or wants, for the financial benefit or increased status of the perpetrator or facilitator, and/or through violence or the threat of violence.
+CSE and CCE can affect any child, male or female, and may involve children being moved (commonly referred to as trafficking) for the purpose of exploitation.